 The rest of the ceremony went on with the King giving more thanks to Ethan's ancestors and a remembrance of his father, Lucius, who three years ago was killed by an assassin attempting to murder her father.
 She tried to pay attention, but the only thing running through her mind was the fact she was about to take a three hour ride in a carriage alone with her new bodyguard.

 And here he was sporting that beautiful discolored scar.
 She closed her eyes.
-There was no way she would talk about it; only if he happened to mention it.
+She wouldn't talk about it; only if he happened to mention it.
+Would he?
+Why would he?
 Blood rushed to her cheeks and she fidgeted in her seat, stealing glances at him when she could.
-But what if he did mention it?
 What would she say to him?
 After all, she was the one who gave him that unsightly mark.
-She sighed inwardly and prayed he really didn't think of the word unsightly when he thought of it.
+She prayed he really didn't think of the word unsightly when he thought of it.

 "Ahem!
 Princess Nina!"